 - Hit the Advanced tab and click Reset

 - Make sure the Delete personal settings option on the Reset Internet Explorer Settings dialog is ticked and click Reset

 - Restart Internet Explorer for the changes to take effect

 Did the problem go away?
 Check and see

-Computer threats like Buzzdock can be stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
-Therefore by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.
+Computer threats like the Buzzdock virus can be stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
+Therefore, by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.